-As at 31 March 2014, so far as the Directors are aware of and having made due enquires, the following persons had an interest or short position in the shares or underlying shares of the Company as recorded in the register required to be kept by the Company under Section 336 of the SFO and/or were directly or indirectly interested in 5% or more of the issued share capital carrying rights to vote in all circumstances at general meetings of any other members of the Group:
+As at 31 March 2015, so far as the Directors are aware of and having made due enquires, the following persons had an interest or short position in the shares or underlying shares of the Company as recorded in the register required to be kept by the Company under Section 336 of the SFO and/or were directly or indirectly interested in 5% or more of the issued share capital carrying rights to vote in all circumstances at general meetings of any other members of the Group:

-Name of shareholder lame of shareholder Capacity Approximate percentage of issued share capital as at 31 March 2014 Happy On (Note 1) Beneficial owner 987,888,771 (L) 72.83% Mr. Chan Foo Wing ("Mr. Chan") (Note 1) Interest in a controlled corporation 987,888,771 (L) 72.83%
+Name of shareholder Capacity Number of issued ordinary shares held (Note 2) Approximate percentage of issued share capital as at 31 March 2015 (Note 3) Happy On (Note 1) Beneficial owner 987,888,771 (L) 72.83% Mr. Chan Foo Wing (" Mr. Chan ") (Note 1) Interest in a controlled corporation 987,888,771 (L) 72.83%